MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/hide-attendee-names.md

 appliesto:
   - Microsoft Teams
 ---
-# Allow meeting and webinar organizers to hide the names of attendees
+# Allow meeting and webinar organizers to hide the names of attendees (Preview)

 **APPLIES TO:** ✔️Meetings ✔️Webinars ✖️Town halls